 Hold onto your bladders!
-The two roads to get to the trailhead are very rough and are more pothole than actual road.
+The roads to the trailhead is very rough and there are more potholes than actual road.

 If you're going to do the traverse to Eagle River, parking at the Nature Center is $5 a day.
 Your Chugach State Park pass is not valid there.
 They usually consider overnight one day.

 If you'd like to educate yourself about glaciers and their awesome power, please visit All About Glaciers, a great introductory website.